NCCG is a small

 EFFORT TO MAINTAIN LOW PROFILE IN LOCAL SWEDISH TOWN

-NCCG makes an effort to maintain a low profile within
+NCCG makes an effort to maintain a low profile

 the local

 community (Arvika Kommun).
-In the past years it has not been seen to
+In the past years it has not been

 recruit in its hometown or

-otherwise make its presence known other than as a quirky family or a
+otherwise make its presence known other than as a quirky

 home schooling operation.
-It does not advertise its polygamic nature to
+It does not advertise its polygamic

 anyone except NCCG members or known sympathizers of polygamy.